bhoward/focsipedia/docs/logic/circuits.md

 the output of that gate to two different AND gates.
 Reusing the output of a logic gate is an obvious way to simplify circuits that does not correspond to any operation on propositions.]

+Here are three versions (select the "tabs" in the upper-left) of circuits implementing this truth table in CircuitVerse:
+<iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/demo6" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>

+The "DNF" tab is the direct implementation of the DNF expression, using three-input AND and OR gates.
+The "DNF-2Input" tab is the same circuit using only two-input gates.
+The "Simplified" tab is the final equivalent circuit.
+You should check that all three have the same truth table behavior.

 If you start with a circuit instead of a proposition, it is often possible to find the associated proposition, simplify it